-- 3. Complete filling of tank with fresh water. - 4.
+- 2. Complete filling of tank with fresh water. - 3.
 Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets. - 5.
+Do not forget the hot water faucets. - 4.
 Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour. - 6.
-Drain the fresh water tank. - 7.
-Refill the tank with fresh water. - 8.
-Open each faucet again and run fresh water to flush chlorinated water from the lines.
+If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour. - 5.
+Drain the water tank and refill with fresh water.

+- 6. Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
-Do not forget the hot water faucets. - 9.
-Water system is now disinfected.
+Do not forget the hot water faucets.